 - i.
-Factor One Corporate Experience: The offeror must submit a narrative description of its corporate experience.
-This narrative cannot exceed two pages and must address the following: - (A) The number of years of corporate experience in providing the products/services described under this Schedule, regardless of the specific products/services being proposed.
-Companies with less than two years of corporate experience shall submit the additional information: - 1) Relevant corporate experience of key personnel; - (a) Key personnel, proposed by the Contractor and accepted by the Contracting Officer during contract award, are expected to remain dedicated to the contract.
-The resume(s) of the initially proposed key personnel shall become the minimum requirement for qualifications for the duration of the total contract term.
-If the originally proposed key personnel change, the Contractor is required to substitute personnel with equal ability and qualifications and update resume(s) accordingly.
-Such a change shall require approval from the Contracting Officer. - 2) Resumes of key personnel; and - 3) Organizational chart illustrating clear lines of authority. - (B) Organization's number of employees, experience in the field, and resources available to enable it to fulfill requirements. - (C) Brief history of the offeror's activities contributing to the development of expertise and capabilities related to this requirement. - (D) Information that demonstrates the offeror's organizational and accounting controls. - (E) A description of the resources presently in-house or the ability to acquire the type and kinds of personnel/products proposed. - (F) A description of how the offeror intends to market the proposed products/services to Federal clients. - (G) A discussion regarding the intended use of subcontractors. - ii.
-Factor Two Past Performance: The offeror must order and obtain a Past Performance Evaluation from Open Ratings, Inc. (ORI).
+Factor One Corporate Experience: The offeror must utilize the module in eOffer to provide a narrative description of its corporate experience.
+This narrative cannot exceed two pages (10,000 characters) and must address the following: - (A) The number of years of corporate experience in providing the products/services described under this Schedule, regardless of the specific products/services being proposed.
+Companies with less than two years of corporate experience shall submit the additional information below: - 1) Relevant corporate experience of key personnel; - (a) Key personnel, proposed by the contractor and accepted by the contracting officer during contract award, are expected to remain dedicated to the contract.
+The résumé(s) of the initially proposed key personnel shall become the minimum requirement for qualifications for the duration of the total contract term.
+If the originally proposed key personnel change, the contractor is required to substitute personnel with equal ability and qualifications and update résumé(s) accordingly.
+Such a change shall require approval from the contracting officer. - 2) Résumés of key personnel; and - 3) Organizational chart illustrating clear lines of authority. - (B) Organization's number of employees, experience in the field, and resources available to enable it to fulfill requirements. - (C) Brief history of the offeror's activities contributing to the development of expertise and capabilities related to this requirement. - (D) Information that demonstrates the offeror's organizational and accounting controls. - (E) A description of the resources presently in-house or the ability to acquire the type and kinds of personnel/products proposed. - (F) A description of how the offeror intends to market the proposed products/services to Federal clients. - (G) A discussion regarding the intended use of subcontractors. - ii.
+Factor Two Past Performance: The offeror must order and upload to eOffer a Past Performance Evaluation from Open Ratings, Inc. (ORI).
 Offerors are responsible for payment to ORI for the Past Performance Evaluation. - (A) Past Performance Evaluations are valid for a period of one year from the date of issuance by ORI.
-If the evaluation was issued more than one year prior to the date of proposal submission via eOffer, the proposal will be rejected.

-- (B) The order form must be completed with a minimum of six (6) customer references submitted.
+If the evaluation was issued more than one year prior to the date of proposal submission via eOffer, the proposal will be rejected. - (B) The order form must be completed with a minimum of six (6) customer references.
 A "customer reference" is defined as a person or company that has purchased relevant products/services from the offeror.
-The offeror is advised to use references from projects involving products/services related to this solicitation and/or those performed under NAICS code(s) applicable to proposed products/services. - (C) The offeror must submit one (1) copy of the completed Past Performance Evaluation and one (1) copy of the order form with its proposal.
+The offeror is advised to use references from projects involving products/services related to this solicitation and/or those performed under NAICS code(s) applicable to proposed products/services.

+- (C) The offeror must upload to eOffer one (1) copy of the completed Past Performance Evaluation and one (1) copy of the order form.
 Failure to submit the completed evaluation and order form will result in rejection of the proposal. - (D) The offeror must address any negative feedback for each of the feedback categories contained in the ORI report, to include actions taken to minimize the problems that resulted in negative feedback. - iii.
-Factor Three Quality Control: The offeror is to submit a single narrative for this factor, regardless of the number of products/services offered.
-This narrative cannot exceed two (2) pages and must address the following: - (A) A description of internal review procedures that facilitate high-quality standards, - (B) Identification of individuals responsible for ensuring quality control, - (C) Whether or not subcontractors are used and, if so, the quality control measures used to ensure acceptable subcontractor performance, - (D) How potential problem areas and solutions are handled, - (E) The procedures for ensuring quality performance when meeting urgent requirements, - (F) How quality control will be managed when completing multiple projects for multiple agencies simultaneously.
+Factor Three Quality Control: The offeror must utilize the module in eOffer to provide a narrative that addresses quality control.
+This narrative cannot exceed two (2) pages (10,000 characters) and must address the following: - (A) A description of internal review procedures that facilitate high-quality standards, - (B) Identification of individuals responsible for ensuring quality control, - (C) Whether or not subcontractors are used and, if so, the quality control measures used to ensure acceptable subcontractor performance, - (D) How potential problem areas and solutions are handled, - (E) The procedures for ensuring quality performance when meeting urgent requirements, - (F) How quality control will be managed when completing multiple projects for multiple agencies simultaneously.